 Although the region is designated as an urban area, the relative location of town and city centers to one another remains ex-urban for transportation planning purposes.
-With their geographic proximity on Interstate 95 and the Amtrak rail line, the region's shoreline towns are under increasing pressure from the possibility of expanded commercial land development.
-Without a plan for strategic intermodal access for transit-oriented development, non-motorized access, a larger percentage of land will be required to access development, mitigate traffic congestion, and improve safety for automobile transportation.
-Added impacts include: a decrease on efficiency of freight access, air pollution, impacts on wastewater options, degradation of public water supplies, and storm water impacts to the region's coves and harbors.
+With their geographic proximity on Interstate 95 and the Amtrak rail line, the region's shoreline towns are under increasing development pressure from expanded commercial and residential land development.
+Without a plan for strategic intermodal access, transit-oriented development, or non-motorized access, a larger percentage of land will be required to access development, mitigate traffic congestion, and improve safety for automobile transportation.
+Added impacts include: a decrease on efficiency of freight access, air pollution, impacts on wastewater options, degradation of public water supplies, and increased storm water impacts to the region's waterbodies, watercourses, coves and harbors.